 Lesson learned: Book your flights first!
 Then move on to the rest of your trip.

-Getting a good deal on flights is all about timing.
+Getting a good deal on flights can all come down to timing.
+And in many cases, it’s less about when you buy your flights and more about when you actually get on the plane.
 It’s all about capitalizing on the cheapest times to travel.

 - Flying on off-peak days like Tuesdays, Wednesdays, and Saturdays is often much cheaper.
 Avoid busy travel days like Sundays, Mondays, and Fridays when you can.